wavemaker/docs/learn/app-development/dev-integration/chrome-developer-tool.md

 ### Who can use WaveMaker Devtool

-All WaveMaker users who use Google Chrome to preview the application can install the **WaveMaker Devtool** extension from [here](https://chrome.google.com/webstore/detail/wavemaker-devtool/niakeolhkmomhekokhdbfiaebkganjnk) and use it.
+All WaveMaker users who use Google Chrome to preview the application can install the **WaveMaker Devtool** extension and use it.

 ## Why WaveMaker Devtool